ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 #### Dissolve

-As part of the buffer tool we saw how 'dissolving' the result can lead to individual features being merged into one.
+As part of the buffer tool, we saw how 'dissolving' the result can lead to individual features being merged into one.
 This can be applied on its own to a feature with the `Dissolve` tool.
-As before this will merge all features of a layer into one, but can also merge features into groups based on shared attributes..
+As before this will merge all features of a layer into one but can also merge features into groups based on shared attributes.
 To demonstrate, we will dissolve the Natural Neighbourhoods layer into a single polygon.
 Select the `Dissolve` tool from either the Processing Toolbox or by using the `Vector > Geoprocessing > Dissolve` menu.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_dissolve_window.JPG?raw=TRUE" alt="Dissolve window">